dliang293/HOComp/README.md

-# HOComp: Interaction-Aware Human-Object Composition
+# HOComp: Interaction-Aware Human-Object Composition[NeurIPS 2025]

 This is the official repository for our paper: